The Brands Nudging for Good Awards

 Brands Nudging for Good Awards Ceremony

-The Awards will be presented on the occasion of a celebratory dinner on 20th March 2017 in Brussels at the Concert Noble in the presence of members of the AIM Board and guests from the European institutions, NGOs, AIM members and the academic world.
+The Awards were presented on the occasion of a celebratory dinner on 20th March 2017 in Brussels at the Concert Noble in the presence of members of the AIM Board and guests from the European institutions, NGOs, AIM members and the academic world.